neoforged/.github/primers/1.21.9/index.md

         - `BLOCK_ENTITIES_MAPPER` - A mapper for block textures onto block entities.
         - `*COPPER*` - Materials for copper chests.
         - `chooseMaterial` now takes in a `ChestRenderState$ChestMaterialType` instead of a `BlockEntity` and `boolean`
+    - `SkyRenderer`
+        - `END_SKY_LOCATION` is now private
+        - `renderSunMoonAndStars` no longer takes in the buffer source
+        - `renderEndFlash` no longer takes in the buffer source
+        - `renderSunriseAndSunset` no longer takes in the buffer source
     - `SpecialBlockModelRenderer`
         - `vanilla` now takes in a `SpecialModelRenderer$BakingContext` instead of an `EntityModelSet`
         - `renderByBlock` now takes in a `SubmitNodeCollector` instead of a `MultiBufferSource`